brlouk/AngularJS-1.x-step-by-step/README.md

 ### Step 1 : Basics / Templates

-In the first step, we use only elementary AngularJS concepts to render a dynamic view in the browser.
+In this first step, we use only elementary AngularJS concepts to render a dynamic view in the browser.

+* Auto Bootstrap — The ngApp directive designates the root element of the application.
+* Init Scope — The ngInit directive allows you to evaluate an expression in the current scope.
 * Markup — The double curly brace notation {{ }} to bind expressions to elements is built-in Angular markup.
 * Filter Number — using {{ | }} notation to format data for display